jenetics/prngine/README.md

 ### Build time
 *  **JDK 8**: The Java [JDK 8](http://www.oracle.com/technetwork/java/javase/downloads/index.html) must be installed.
 *  **Gradle 3.x**: [Gradle](http://www.gradle.org/) is used for building the library.
 (Gradle is download automatically, if you are using the Gradle Wrapper script `./gradlew`, located in the base directory, for building the library.)
-*  **TestNG 6.10**: JPX uses [TestNG](http://testng.org/doc/index.html) framework for unit tests.
+*  **TestNG 6.10**: PRNGine uses [TestNG](http://testng.org/doc/index.html) framework for unit tests.

 ## Building PRNGine

 [![Build Status](https://travis-ci.org/jenetics/prngine.svg?branch=master)](https://travis-ci.org/jenetics/prngine)

-For  building the JPX library you have to check out the master branch from Github.
+For  building the PRNGine library you have to check out the master branch from Github.

     $ git clone https://github.com/jenetics/prngine.git